The psychology of the shopper is never more exciting or complex than with consumers in the grocery store.

 It is almost as if you are there without being there.
 Similar to shop-alongs, it allows you to ask questions to the shopper live as they browse the shelves and/or the store in a simulated environment.

 Are you a CPG brand, retail brand, or grocery store that is interested in working with a national market research company?
-Contact our team for a quote, estimate, or proposal.
+Contact Drive Research by filling out the form below or emailing [email protected].
 Our detailed proposal includes objectives, a recommended approach, timeline, deliverables, and fees.